Okinawa and the Future of the U.S.-Japan Security Alliance

 Jennifer Lind is an Associate Professor of Government at Dartmouth College and a Research Associate at the Reischauer Institute of Japanese Studies at Harvard University.
 She is also a Fellow of the U.S.-Japan Network for the Future, a program sponsored by the Maureen and Mike Mansfield Foundation and the Japan Center for Global Partnership.
 Dr. Lind is the author of Sorry States: Apologies in International Politics (2008).
 Read more about Dr. Lind’s work at her website or follow her on Twitter at @profLind.

-Laura Araki is an Intern at the National Bureau of Asian Research and a senior in the University of Washington’s Jackson School of International Studies.
+This interview was conducted by Laura Araki, an Intern at the National Bureau of Asian Research and a senior in the University of Washington’s Jackson School of International Studies.